Note: This page is for Tommy Brown, major league player in 1944-1953. For others with similar names, click here.

 Tommy debuted August 3, 1944, for the Dodgers.
 He played 46 games, recording 146 at-bats, and hit only .164/.208/.192 while making 16 errors.
 He was not, however, the youngest player in the league.
 Those honors went to Joe Nuxhall, who was 15.
 Brown was to be one of the ten youngest players in the league all the way through 1949, his fifth season.
 The Dodgers' regular shortstop before World War II was Pee Wee Reese and, in 1944, the Dodgers had been using Bobby Bragan at shortstop.
 The next year, 1945, Brown improved to .245 at the age of 17 and became the youngest player to hit a home run in the majors.
 He also mashed 4 triples in 57 games.
 After one of those triples, he stole home against pitcher Rene Monteagudo, becoming the youngest player to steal home.
 He spent most of the year with the St. Paul Saints, batting .286 with 10 homers.
 Although he was a shortstop in 1944 and 1945, after that, in the majors, Brown played mostly other positions - third base, outfield, second base, and first base - until he went back to short late in his career with the Chicago Cubs.

-Brown missed the 1946 season due to military service.
+Brown missed the 1946 season due to military service, but was able to play with the semi-pro Brooklyn Bushwicks, hitting .388 with 11 triples in 42 games.
 Ironically, he had been playing primarily due to player absences due to World War II, but when war ended and they came back, he was old enough to serve his tour of duty.
 The Dodgers won the pennant in 1947, but Brown appeared in only 15 games and did not play in the 1947 World Series.
 He later said that some of the Dodgers during spring training signed a petition against playing with Jackie Robinson, but Brown refused to sign.
 In 1948, he hit .241 with only six extra-base hits in 54 games.
 1949 was a step forward for Brown, his fifth season.
 He was 21 and hit .303/.347/.427 in 41 games.
 It was higher than star shortstop Pee Wee Reese slugged.
 He appeared in two World Series games.
 Although in his fifth major league season, he was still younger than Duke Snider (22), Gil Hodges (25), and rookie Don Newcombe (23).
 He was no longer the youngest player on the squad at least, as third-year man Erv Palica was a few months younger.
 1950 was even better, as he hit .291 with a .378 OBP and slugged .616 in 48 games at the age of 22.
 He hit 3 consecutive home runs in a game in September.
 The Dodgers were to continue to play well in the 1950s, but they traded Tommy, still only 23, in June 1951.

 Phillies and Cubs